Back to Blog

 Quick Answer

-One miscarriage is heartbreaking.
+Recurrent miscarriage (what clinicians call recurrent pregnancy loss or RPL) affects about 1% of couples trying to conceive and demands investigation rather than reassurance.
+One loss is heartbreaking.
 Two begins to feel like a pattern.
-Three or more — what clinicians call recurrent pregnancy loss (RPL) — demands investigation.
-If you are in this position, you deserve more than reassurance.
-You deserve answers, or at least the honest acknowledgment of where the science currently stands.
+Three or more crosses the threshold where most guidelines call for a full workup.
+If you're in this position, you deserve answers, or at least honest acknowledgment of where the science currently stands.

 This article covers the known causes of RPL, what a standard diagnostic workup looks like, and what the data says about outcomes after evaluation.